SaiAryanS/CareerAi/README.md

     - Admin Panel: `http://localhost:9002/admin/login`

 4.  **First-time setup:**
-    - Register a user account
+    - Register a user account (individual, company, or coach)
     - Log in with admin credentials to add job descriptions
     - Users can then analyze resumes against these jobs